Hi! If you've come here, you're here for one of two reasons. Magic: the Gathering or Factorio. So let's get right to it.

 Perhaps a BG version with enough basics and Collective Brutality can play a Bridge early enough and get down to hand size without being plowed over?
 Will have to experiment.

 My favorite video game ever.
 Possibly rivals MtG in terms of how much I play it.
 Have built a couple small factories with friends and one megabase which has evolved quite a bit over the time I've played it.

 I'm working on a script which convert images into blueprints of lamps.
 Many many thousands of lamps.
 Here is a prototype.

 Possibly more useful is the update I made to Biters Begone!, a mod which does exactly what it says on the label.
 Originally written by Dustine, who said she is no longer able to maintain it due to time constraints.

 Recently Stanford's HAI group replaced all the clip art of people smiling while "doing AI" with actual descriptions of the people working there.
 To be entirely honest, the other guy with my job title has a pretty intimidating resume.
 I need to step up my game.
 Update: he left to be a VP at Samsung.
 Oh well.

-So far I have worked on a project to detect snail habit in Senegal, reimplemented CNNs for sentence classification in a general way for Stanford NLP, and did a bunch of random tasks for the next release of CoreNLP.
+So far I have worked on a project to detect snail habitat in Senegal, reimplemented CNNs for sentence classification in a general way for Stanford NLP, and did a bunch of random tasks for the next release of CoreNLP.
 I also added some new features and worked on some debugging in relation to a virus information extraction project using CoreNLP + Stanza.

 I like running, but I also like eating ice cream, so I'm not super fast or anything.
 I just like going for long distances.